iobis/obistherm/README.md

 ## Using the data

 The data is stored as a [GeoParquet](https://geoparquet.org/) file.
 You can read it using [`arrow`](https://arrow.apache.org/), or with geospatial libraries (e.g. Python `GeoPandas`, R `sfarrow`).
 Although you can access it directly through the S3 bucket, it is always faster when you have a local copy stored.

+We also recommend using DuckDB for fast querying of the Parquet files.
+You can learn more about using DuckDB with OBIS Parquet datasets [here](https://resources.obis.org/tutorials/duckdb-part1/).

 Accessing through `arrow` (no spatial):